 Resonance Definition and Explanation

-Molecules having localised bonding
+Molecules having localized bonding

 Molecules having delocalized bonding